 November 24, 2015

-Debates in Nineteenth-Century European Philosophy offers an engaging and in-depth introduction to the philosophical questions raised by this rich and far reaching period in the history of philosophy.
-Throughout thirty chapters (organized into fifteen sections), the volume surveys the intellectual ...
+Debates in Nineteenth-Century European & Philosophy offers an engaging and in-depth introduction to the philosophical questions raised by this rich and far reaching period in the history of philosophy.
+Throughout thirty chapters (organized around fifteen individual philosophers), the volume surveys...

 March 12, 2014